Regular Languages in the Sliding Window Model: Preliminaries

-\begin{proof} A trivial SW-algorithm $\P_n$ for $L$ explicitly stores the active window of length $n$ in a queue so that the algorithm can always test whether the window belongs to $L$.
+\begin{proof} A trivial SW-algorithm $\P_n$ for $L$ explicitly stores the active window of size $n$ in a queue so that the algorithm can always test whether the window belongs to $L$.
 Formally, the state set of $\P_n$ is $\Sigma^n$ and it has transitions of the form $(bu,a,ua)$ for $a,b \in \Sigma$, $u \in \Sigma^{n-1}$.
 Viewed as an edge-labeled graph this automaton is also known under the name {\em de Bruijn graph} \cite{deBr46}.
-Since every word $w \in \Sigma^n$ can be encoded with $\O(\log |\Sigma| \cdot n)$ bits, the algorithm uses $\O(n)$ bits. \end{proof}
+Since every word $w \in \Sigma^n$ can be encoded with $\O(\log |\Sigma| \cdot n)$ bits and $|\Sigma|$ is a constant, the algorithm uses $\O(n)$ bits. \end{proof}

-Depending on the language $L$ there are more space efficient solutions.
-Usually sliding window algorithms are devised in the following way: \begin{enumerate} \item Specify some information or property $I(w)$ of the active window $w$ and show that it can be {\em maintained} by a streaming algorithm.
-This means that given $I(bu)$ and $a \in \Sigma$ one can compute $I(ua)$. \item Show that one can decide $w \in L$ from the information $I(w)$. \end{enumerate}